Wi-Fi Calling Terms of Service

 4. How am I charged for using Wi-Fi Calling?

-When using Wi-Fi Calling, regardless of your physical location, your call is rated like it is made from our network.
-Minutes, texts and picture messages, and long distance charges if applicable, will be incurred as if a regular call/text/message is made from our Canadian home network (including if call is made using a Wi-Fi connection abroad), usage will be reflected in the local Canadian time zone of the network node you are connected to at that time.
+When using Wi-Fi Calling, regardless of your physical location, your call is rated like it is made from our network, with the exception of calls initiated on VoLTE while roaming outside of our Canadian home network, in which the entire duration of the call will be rated based on your roaming location, regardless of any handover from VoLTE to Wi-Fi Calling that may occur for the call.
+For calls initiated on Wi-Fi Calling, minutes, texts and picture messages, and long distance charges, if applicable, will be incurred as if a regular call/text/message is made from our Canadian home network (including if call is made using a Wi-Fi connection abroad).
+Usage will be reflected in the local Canadian time zone of the network node you are connected to at that time.
 No additional subscription or monthly fees apply, but we reserve a right to limit the access to Wi-Fi Calling on certain rate plans.
 Data roaming will not apply provided you are using Wi-Fi Calling on a Wi-Fi network.
 A Wi-Fi Calling indicator will indicate when you are connected to Wi-Fi Calling service.

 5. Are there limitations for using 9-1-1 Emergency Service with Wi-Fi Calling?